 Christian Dorninger has been a PhD candidate since October 2015.
 He has a background in social ecology and international development.
 His research interests include the development and application of methods of human-nature interaction, the sustainability transformation, resource use and decoupling, a biophysical perspective on trade relations, teleconnections and ecologically unequal exchange.

 Ioana Alexandra Duse (MSc): PhD Candidate: Human-Nature Connections and Institutional Dynamics

 Ioana received her BA degree in Political Science and an MSc in Research Design and Data Analysis in Social Sciences at Babes-Bolyai University, in Cluj-Napoca, Romania.
 Her research interests include policy and governance for sustainable development, institutional interplay, behavioral change and rational choice theory in food systems.

-Originally trained as a product designer, Daniela is now working as a design researcher from 2010 until the end of the project in March 2019.
+Originally trained as a product designer, Daniela was then working as a design researcher from 2010 until the end of the project in March 2019.
 Her work focused on designerly knowledge production and transdisciplinarity.
-She conducts her PhD at Leuphana University Lüneburg on the role of design in transformative research.
+She conducted her PhD at Leuphana University Lüneburg on the role of design in transformative research.

 e-mail: email@example.com Phone: +49 4131 677 4016

-Annelie Sieveking has been a researcher in Sustainable Development at Leuphana University Lüneburg since 2015.
-She holds a M. Sc. in Sustainability Science and a B. A. in Political Science/Educational Science.
-Having a professional background in Education for Sustainable Development, her PhD focuses on the role of institutional settings, social innovations and societal values in the context of transformation towards sustainability.
+Annelie Sieveking has been working as a researcher at Leuphana University of Lüneburg since December 2015.
+She holds an MSc in sustainability science and a BA in political science/educational science and has a professional background in education for sustainable development.
+Her current research interests include the role of institutional settings, social innovations, and societal values in the context of transformation towards sustainability.
 In her PhD project, she investigates food policy councils as potential levers for sustainability transformation.